singhsahilzeeve/Zeeve-read-the-docs/source/Dcomm.md

 ---

-You can Choose **Managed-AWS** (Zeeve's managed hosting) or you can use your cloud account (AWS/DO) for the infrastructure of your node.
+You can Choose **Zeeve Managed Cloud** or you can use your cloud account (AWS/DO) for the infrastructure of your node.

 Choose the card with the configuration you want.
 Clicking on the card you will be redirected to the network setup page.